Association of State Democratic Chairs (ASDC)

 Political & Organizing

-The Research Department is responsible for fact-checking Trump and Republicans and defending Democrats.
-They do the political research on Republican candidates to help define our opponents and help Democrats win elections.
-They are responsible for knowing all there is to know about key political players.
-They hold Republicans accountable through tracking their events, monitoring social media, diving into the issues, and searching in video archives.
-This important data helps shape messaging and provide content for ads, press releases, social media, speeches, and debates.
+The Research Department is responsible for fact-checking Republicans and defending Democrats.
+They hold Republicans accountable by tracking their events, monitoring social media, and searching in video archives.
+This important data helps shape messaging and provides content for ads, press releases, social media, speeches, and debates.

 Vetting & Compliance